Tar Command in Linux (Create and Extract Archives)

 Listing Tar Archives

-To list the content of a tar archive use the
+tar command lists the content of a tar archive without extracting it.

 tar -tf archive.tar